flashii/sharp-chat/README.md

                      /_/
 ```

 Welcome to the repository of the temporary Flashii chat server.
-This is a reimplementation of the old [PHP based Sock Chat server](https://github.com/flashwave/mahou-chat/) in C#.
+SharpChat is an event based chat server supporting multiple protocols (currently Sock Chat and IRC).

+> Formerly [PHP Sock Chat](https://github.com/flashwave/mahou-chat/) but without PHP but with C# but also with multiple sessions